popphp/framework/NEW-FEATURES.md

 newly *working* rather than brand new, so you can tell whether you are gaining a capability or gaining one that finally does what it always claimed.

-Section lengths vary widely. `pop-audit` is listed with **261 new features** because its v7 work went entirely into correctness and dependency tracking, and `pop-image`, `pop-dir`, `pop-dom`, `pop-filter` and `pop-paginator` are similarly short.
+Section lengths vary widely. `pop-audit` is listed with **no new features** because its v7 work went entirely into correctness rather than API surface, and `pop-image`, `pop-filter`, `pop-dom`, `pop-paginator` and `pop-dir` are similarly short.
 A short section means that component was already doing its job.

 ---